UNM-CARC/QuickBytes/psmc_quickbyte.md

 It is implemented [by the authors of the original paper on GitHub](https://github.com/lh3/psmc), but the documentation is difficult to understand and the method of calling variants is a bit outdated.
 Here I'll outline a simple pipeline for generating a consensus sequence using [high coverage (>18x) reads and sites with a depth of at least 10 reads](https://onlinelibrary.wiley.com/doi/10.1111/mec.13540) and a reference genome.
 Then, I'll go over how to run PSMC and perform bootstrapping.
 Note that nothing but the bootstrapping can work across different nodes, so if you find bootstrapping takes too long you can run it as a seperate job with more nodes.

+The runtime and resource requirements will vary based on genome, but the only step that can work across nodes is bootstrap generation.
+Wheeler will work for some samples, but nodes with more cores may be needed for others due to wall time limits.

 ## Installation and setup